You can get from Copenhagen to Berlin by train, bus or flight.

 Berlin's public transport network, run by BVG and VBB, is easy to use, well-connected and affordable.
 Start by finding a ticket machine at any station or boarding platform.
 The touch screen ticket machines feature several language options and accept cash or card.
 Choose your ticket type, from single journey to daily or weekly pass, and away you go.
 There are no turnstiles or barriers, as the BVG trusts you to buy a ticket, but don't forget to stamp the ticket for validation before use.
 The iconic yellow U-Bahn underground trains comprise of 10 lines, stop frequently and cover all central areas and attractions visitors wish to see.
 The S-Bahn above-ground trains connect, among others, the main train and bus stations, airports and a city ring line.
 A fleet of trams and buses compliment the routes between train stops.
 One ticket is valid on every line, whether train, bus or tram, and is good for 1.5 hours in one direction.
 Service runs from 4:30 a.m. to 1:30 a.m. on weekdays and 24 hours on Fridays and Saturdays.
 Using Berlin's variety of transport options is a fun way to experience the buzz of the city and its people.

-The information above was last checked on 6/9/21.
-We do our best to keep this information up-to-date, but regulations can change due to the nature of the coronavirus pandemic, so please double check the latest COVID-19 travel safety regulations ahead of your trip back to Copenhagen from Berlin here.
+The above information about your return travel to Copenhagen, Denmark was last verified on 1/9/23.
+As this information can change due to the nature of the pandemic, please check the latest COVID-19 travel safety regulations closer to your planned date of travel to Copenhagen from Berlin.

 Other travel options to Berlin can usually take longer:

 In comparison, going by bus can take 13 h 10 min on average.

 In comparison, taking a train requires on average 11 h 25 min of travel time.